-In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God.
-All things came into being through Him, and apart from Him nothing came into being that has come into being.
 In Him was life, and the life was the Light of men.
 The Light shines in the darkness, and the darkness did not comprehend it.

-(John 1:1-5)
+John 1:1-5

-he epilogue to Christmas today is the same that it was 2,000 years ago.
-Now as then man may pause for a moment to consider the Christ child-to linger over the prospect of forgiving grace and peace with God, to embrace the warmth of love come down to man-but ultimately he turns away, choosing the familiar darkness over revealing light.
+is the same that it was more than 2,000 years ago.
+Now as then man may pause for a moment to consider the Christ child-to linger over the prospect of forgiving grace and peace with God, to embrace the warmth of love come down to man-but eventually he turns away, choosing the more familiar darkness over revealing light.
 That peculiar decision remains a mystery, but it is not a stranger-even to those who have chosen to believe.

-Through ignorance, misconception, sloth, or simple hatred, most in creation have rejected the life Jesus offers.
+Through ignorance, misconception, sloth, or simple hatred, most in His Creation have rejected the life Jesus offers.
 And there is the tragedy: man rejects the One who made him.